Monthly Tech-Tip from Tony Hansen SignUp

 This type of glaze responds better to opacifier additions.

 Is clear glazing a dark burning oxidation stoneware a good idea?
-No.
+Likely not.

 Perfect storm to create massive bubbling in a low fire kiln